spell-music/csound-expression/tutorial/chapters/UserInteractionTutorial.md

 Both of them produce amplitude and frequency as time varied signals.
-The former fades out when nothing is pressed and the latter holds the last value untill the next one is present.
+The former fades out when nothing is pressed and the latter holds the last value until the next one is present.

 The first argument for both of them is portamento time.
-It's time in second thatr it takes for transition from one value to another.
+It's time in second that it takes for transition from one value to another.
 The function `monoMsg` takes another parameter that specifies a release time.
 Time it takes for the note to fade out or fade in.